mooxphp/moox/_packages/jobs/README.md

 Managing Job Queues, Failed Jobs and Batches in Filament.

+## Upgrading

+Coming from adrolli/filament-job-monitor, first to a `composer remove adrolli/filament-job-manager`.
+As database tables are fully compatible, Moox Jobs will proceed working after installation without loosing a single job.

 ## Quick installation

 These two commmands are all you need to install the package: